Yabosen/Moscovium-Website/README.md

 # Moscovium Website

-A beautiful Flutter web application for downloading the Moscovium program with customizable themes and social media integration.
+A beautiful Next.js web application for downloading the Moscovium program with customizable themes and social media integration.

 ## Features